 Testing & Final Assembly Leak Testing 6.1 With the vehicle parked and the engine off, turn the compressor on and wait until the air system is fully charged.
 NOTE: With the Air Locker(s) disengaged, the air source (i.e., compressor) should not have to recharge over time.
 Intermittent recharging without Air Locker use usually indicates a leak at the solenoid fittings or at the compressor tank O-ring seal.
 Actuate the Air Locker(s).
 The compressor should not come on again for a period of at least 15min.
 Air system recharging within that time period would indicate that a leak is present in the system.
 NOTE: If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input.
-(Fig.19.)

-☐ If a leak is found to be present, spray a soap and water mixture onto all air fittings in the system while the compressor is fully charged.
-Bubbles should appear at any leak points. ☐ Check that leaky fittings have been adequately tightened.
-Disassemble, clean threads, and reapply thread sealant if leaking persists. ıg
+(Fig.16.)
+If a leak is found to be present, spray a soap and water mixture onto all air fittings in the system while the compressor is fully charged.
+Bubbles should appear at any leak points.
+Check that leaky fittings have been adequately tightened.
+Disassemble, clean threads, and reapply thread sealant if leaking persists.
+Testing the Air Locker Actuation 6.2 To test that your air system, electrical system, and your Air Locker differential is functioning correctly: